Triangular Lat-Igusa-Todorov algebras: Triangular LIT algebras

 \end{pro}

 \begin{proof} First we point out that if $T$ is a $(n, V_T)$ Igusa-Todorov algebra, then $T$ is a $(n,\{0\},V_T)$ LIT algebra.
-As in the proof of Theorem \ref{TriangLIT}, there is no loss of generality in taking the same integer $n$.
-A final remark before continuing is that item (ii) follows immediately from (i) and Theorem 5.4 in \cite{BLMV}.
+Also, as in the proof of Theorem \ref{TriangLIT}, item (ii) follows immediately from (i) and \cite[Theorem 5.4]{BLMV}.

-In what follows we check the two conditions in Definition \ref{LIT}, but condition (a) only involves the class $(0,\D_U,0)$, which we have already seen in the previous proof that satisfy the conditions in item (a), so all we need to do is prove condition (b).
+In what follows we check the two conditions in Definition \ref{LIT}, but condition (a) only involves the class $(0,\D_U,0)$, which we have already seen in the previous proof satisfies the conditions in item (a), so all we need to do is prove condition (b).
 In order to do so, let us use the short exact sequence $\Omega(\delta)$ obtained in the previous demonstration, which we can, because the same hypotheses we needed to obtain it hold here, so we get a sequence

-where $\Omega(X)=\Omega(0,D'_1,0)\oplus \Omega(V_1,V'_1,0)$, $\Omega(Y)=\Omega(0,D'_0,0)\oplus \Omega(V_0,V'_0,0)$ and $Q\in \pj(\Lambda)$.\\ Here we have that $D'_1, D'_0\in \D_U$, $V_1, V_0\in \add\, V_T$ and $V_1', V_0'\in \add\, V_U$, hence this sequence can be used to show condition (b) is satisfied. \end{proof}
+where $\Omega(X)=\Omega(0,D'_1,0)\oplus \Omega(V_1,V'_1,0)$, $\Omega(Y)=\Omega(0,D'_0,0)\oplus \Omega(V_0,V'_0,0)$ and $Q\in \pj(\Lambda)$.\\ Here we have that $D'_1, D'_0\in \D_U$, $V_1, V_0\in \add\,V_T$ and $V_1', V_0'\in \add\,V_U$, hence this sequence can be used to show condition (b) is satisfied. \end{proof}